-In cases of military withdrawal, students will not be charged tuition for the semester of withdrawal, will receive a 100% tuition refund, and will be removed from all courses with no credit or record of attendance noted on his/her transcript.
-Room and board charges will be pro-rated based on the number of weeks the student has been enrolled and refunded accordingly.
+Students with a military withdrawal will not be charged tuition for the semester of withdrawal, will receive a 100% refund, and will be removed from all courses with no credit and no record of attendance on the student's transcript.
+Room and meal plan will be pro-rated based on the number of weeks the student was enrolled in school.